 \subsubsection{Epidemic Containment}

-As shown in \cref{fig:epidemic_comparison}, the STACCA policy demonstrates strong generalization.
+As shown in \Cref{fig:epidemic_comparison}, the STACCA policy demonstrates strong generalization.
 For the 100-node graphs, the STACCA actor successfully eradicates the infection on all four graph types within 50 timesteps using moderate control.
 In contrast, the MLP actor takes nearly twice as long on three of the graphs with higher control usage, and fails to eradicate the infection on the BA ($m=2$) graph, where $\sim$20\% of nodes remain infected.
 At a larger scale (1000 nodes), the STACCA actor still eradicates the infection on three of the four graphs.
-On the more challenging BA ($m=2$) graph, it contains the infection to 10-15\% of the population.
+On the more challenging BA ($m=2$) graph, it contains the infection to 10--15\% of the population.
 The MLP actor's performance degrades substantially at this scale, failing to eradicate the infection on three of the four graphs and allowing severe outbreaks ($\sim$30\% infected) on the BA ($m=2$) graph.

 The reduced performance on the BA ($m=2$) graph, especially at scale, can be attributed to its degree distribution.
 As BA graphs grow, the degree of hub nodes increases significantly, creating dense local neighborhoods unseen during training.
-This effect is more pronounced for $m=2$, where total edge density is approximately double that of $m=1$.
+This effect is more pronounced for $m=2$, where the total edge density is approximately double that of $m=1$.
+This combination of out-of-distribution hub nodes and higher graph connectivity exacerbates the epidemic dynamics (see \Cref{epidemic_dynamics}), leading to higher and less controllable infection rates.
 The more uniform local structure of WS graphs likely contributes to the more consistent performance.

-We also observe an emergent behavior where the STACCA policy maintains a low level of precautionary control even after eradication.
+We also observe an emergent behavior where the STACCA policy maintains a low level of control even after eradication.
 This behavior reduces the peak number of infections in subsequent outbreaks.
-As shown in \cref{fig:emergent}, this precautionary state is more effective than a naive, uniform control initialization of equivalent global control usage.
+As shown in \Cref{fig:emergent}, this precautionary state is more effective than a uniform control initialization of equivalent global control usage.
 However, the difference is minor, so we leave this for further investigation.